MeghanPund/JazzBoot/README.md

 1. Refine criteria for interaction with accounts
 2. Streamline the code so it is more efficient and can run faster
 3. Follow users who match the criteria
+4. Write a log in a text file that show the date/timestamp, the actions taken, and on which accounts as the program runs